antoniogarrote/levanzo/README.md

                            {:results [] :count 1})))
 ```

-Indexing functions receive pagination information and a map with value for subject, object and predicate values as plain strings or JSON-LD style values in the case of the object component.
+Indexing functions receive pagination information and a map with value for subject, object and predicate values as plain strings.
+The object can be a map with a JSON-LD value in the case of the resource and property index, or a plain string in thecase of the join index.
 They need to return a map with paginated results and a count of the total matches.
 The count can be an estimation.

 Now we can associate the index functions to components in the API model using the `levanzo.indexing/api-index` function: